 Research interests

-- Effects of digitalisation on forms of labour and trajectories of care.
+- Digital exclusion and effects of digitalisation on forms of care labour.

 - Trade union strategies within the social care sector and theorisations of unionism.

-- Labour theory of value and the circulation of capital.
+- Labour theory of value and analyses of capital.

 Publications